China visa & Tibet Permit

 Special Permits required to visit Tibet - It is not allowed to travel in Tibet as an independant traveler, all foreign tourists visit Tibet have to be in one group organized by travel agency, apply for necessary Tibet Permits, such as TTB permit, PSB permit, military permit..ect. , with guide and necessary transportation.
 Windhorse Tour specializes in operating various tours in Tibet, and assist tourists to arrange the permits to Tibet.
 To ensure enough time to apply for the Tibet permit and tour agreement, normally we suggest our clients to confirm the Tibet tour at least 15 days in advance.

-To apply for the Tibet permit, we need the copies of your passports and china visa, working permit or students card if those are working or studying in China.
+To apply for the Tibet permit, we need copies of your passports and china visa, working permit or student card if those are working or studying in China.
 Normally it takes 3 working days to get the permit.
 To visit Tibet, you don't need any double entry China visa, since Tibet is part of China.